-Generally speaking, The IRS will collect unpaid taxes in one of two ways — through either a tax levy or a tax lien.
+Generally speaking, The IRS will collect unpaid taxes in one of two ways — through either tax levies or a federal tax liens.
 The tax levy and tax lien are often confused.
 The IRS “takes” your property by a tax levy, i.e. wage garnishment, seizure, foreclosure, bank levy, etc. The IRS “secures its ‘rights’” to your personal property and real estate by filing a tax lien.
 The notice of federal tax lien is public notice that you owe the IRS money for back taxes.
 The IRS files the notice of federal tax lien in the local county courthouse where you or your property resides.
 The IRS is required to notify you in writing of the filing of a tax lien.
 The notification must inform you or your business of the right to a hearing called a Collection Due Process Hearing.

 The Collection Due Process Hearing